Last Updated: May 10, 2019

 Standard Requested Services

-We may use information collected on the ARI Site to perform the standard services associated with the Site, including to determine your admissibility and to register you for your selected courses, to provide you with services you request, to respond to your inquiries, to provide you with courses and course support, for fostering communication and collaboration among members of the ARI community through social networks and to maintain business records for reasonable periods; and/or as may be required or permitted by legal, regulatory, industry self-regulatory, insurance, audit or security requirements applicable to ARI.
+We may use information collected on the ARI Site (aynrand.org), as well as any other ARI property or activity, to perform the standard services associated with the Site, including to determine your admissibility and to register you for your selected courses, to provide you with services you request, to respond to your inquiries, to provide you with courses and course support, for fostering communication and collaboration among members of the ARI community through social networks and to maintain business records for reasonable periods, to engage in marketing activities; and/or as may be required or permitted by legal, regulatory, industry self-regulatory, insurance, audit or security requirements applicable to ARI.

 In order to improve the experience for our users, ARI may offer you the ability to sign up for optional email communications, such as updates from ARI, periodic newsletters or invitations to events.
 These communications are enhancements to the ARI service and are entirely optional.
 ARI will ask for your consent before sending you promotional communications and will make it easy for you to unsubscribe from these communications.